Frequently Asked Questions:

 Vocalink Global has developed a comprehensive Language Proficiency Assessment process that includes written and verbal language assessment for terminology in a variety of industries, such as medical interpreting and court interpreting.
-All interpreters must complete an accredited, 40-hour interpreter training course, as well as annual continued education courses.
+All interpreters must complete an accredited, 40-hour interpreter training course, as well as annual continuing education courses.

 Will we receive a confirmation that an interpreter has been assigned?

 Vocalink Global’s secure, web-based interpreting management system, Tracker, keeps you up-to-date at every step of the scheduling process.
-You will receive emails for the initial entry, confirmation of an interpreter, changes and cancellations.
+You will receive emails for the initial entry, confirmation of an interpreter, changes, and cancellations.